valterekholm/mImgPadderForRatio/README.md

 Anyway, if you got ways too make the code look better, or increase speed, you can "connect" (or what it's called).

 The need for this program came with the use of a webshop that used to crop tall images (visually - not in bytes).

+A disfunction 22/4 2020: when running app in Linux (Mint) the program only looks in the User/Home folder instead of the folder of the program.